-ECON543- Political Institutes and Economic Development

-Peking University HSBC Business School 2014 Spring

-Logistics

-Class: Room 229

-1:30 p.m. -3:20 p.m.
-Tuesday and Friday Instructor: Insook Lee (islee@phbs.pku.edu.cn)

-Office Hours: 3:30 p.m. ~ 5:30 p.m.
-Tuesday or by appointment at Room 743
+ECON543- Political Institutes and Economic Development Peking University HSBC Business School 2015 Spring Logistics Class: Room 229 8:30 a.m. -10:20 a.m.
+Monday and Thursday Instructor: Insook Lee (islee@phbs.pku.edu.cn) Office Hours: 3:30 p.m. ~ 5:30 p.m.
+Monday or by appointment at Room 665 Teaching Assistant: Zeming Lee (1301213318@sz.pku.edu.cn) Course Description This class provides an introduction to theoretical analysis on the political economics.

-Teaching Assistant: 林琳 (1201213294@sz.pku.edu.cn)

-Course Description

-This class provides an introduction to theoretical analysis on the political economy of development.
 Basic economic theories are proposed for rigorously analyzing political decisions of various policies which eventually affects development and economic growth of the society.
 This course aims to cover not only some basic analytical tools of political economics but also the intuition behind them.
 By analyzing how society decides economic policies that pave different paths of social development, this course can serve to address following questions.
 What are political institutions around the world and how do they affect policy making?
 How politics can affect economic development?
 Why do governments employ policies that hinder development?
 What accounts for political accountability?

-Knowledge of basic microeconomic analysis is necessary (prerequisite) and that of game theory is recommended,
+Knowledge of basic microeconomic analysis is necessary (prerequisite) and that of game theory is recommended, Learning Objectives 1.
+Professional knowledge about analyzing political phenomenon using theoretical tools of economics Learn how to rigorously describe political decision of policies that eventually leads difference in economic growth and development.
+2. Capacity to rigorously analyze a political decision:

-Learning Objectives

-- 1. Professional knowledge about analyzing political phenomenon using theoretical tools of economics - Learn how to rigorously describe political decision of policies that eventually leads difference in economic growth and development. - 2.
-Capacity to rigorously analyze a political decision: - The ability to elaborate political decision with theoretical model is useful for rigorously analyzing politician phenomenon.
-After all, the final aim is to answer how political institute affects forming economic policy decision and economic development in the end. - 3.
-Logical ability to generate policy suggestions that can promotes economic development: - The knowledge about how difference in political institutes makes a difference in decision of economy policies is for offering predictions on how current political institutes generate a certain type of policies which pave different paths that lead to different economic outcomes.
-In particular, to generate policy suggestion to politicians for economic development in specific cases, we need develop the skills of logical reasoning to get the solution by applying the learned framework for analysis. - 4.
-Communication skills for conveying idea and for a good team work: In most of work places, team work is usual.
+The ability to elaborate political decision with theoretical model is useful for rigorously analyzing politician phenomenon.
+After all, the final aim is to answer how political institute affects forming economic policy decision and economic development in the end.
+3. Logical ability to generate policy suggestions that can promotes economic development:

+The knowledge about how difference in political institutes makes a difference in decision of economy policies is for offering predictions on how current political institutes generate a certain type of policies which pave different paths that lead to different economic outcomes.
+In particular, to generate policy suggestion to politicians for economic development in specific cases, we need develop the skills of logical reasoning to get the solution by applying the learned framework for analysis.
+4. Communication skills for conveying idea and for a good team work: In most of work places, team work is usual.
 Thus, it is useful to develop communicational and relationship skills for a team work.
 Moreover, in practice, it is important to deliver your analysis about political aspects of economic policy choices to your (potential) audience and to persuade them.
 In sum, eventual goal of this course is to guide you to being a professional who can conduct consulting (a research project) regarding tax-related business decisions.
+Course Material Main Textbook: "Political Economics: Explaining Economic Policy" by Torsten Persson and Guido Enrico Tabellini, MIT Press.
+List of reading articles on each topic "The Economic Effects of Constitution" by Torsten Persson and Guido Enrico Tabellini, MIT Press.